 Part of the reason we love the Chemex so much is the nearly endless number of ways you can use it to make coffee.
 There are almost as many Chemex recipes as coffee drinkers, and trying out other people’s favorite methods is fun and rewarding.
 In this guide, we run down 12 of our favorite Chemex recipes to help give you some ideas.
 Try them out and see what you think!

-Top 12 Tasty Chemex Recipes to Try Today:
+Top 12 Tasty Chemex Recipes:

 1. Smile Tiger Coffee Roasters